-The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University is pleased to announce its search for five outstanding tenure-track hires.
-We are conducting searches in Energy Systems Engineering, Data Science and Engineering, Design, Material Science, and Robotics with position start dates of Fall 2017.
+The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University will conduct searches for three outstanding tenured/tenure-track hires.
+These will be in the areas of Design, Industrial Engineering, and Robotics with position start dates in Fall 2019.

-A full-time (1.00 FTE), tenure-track, 9-month assistant/associate/full professor position in the Robotics program.
+The College of Engineering invites applications for one full-time (1.00 FTE), tenure-track, 9-month Assistant (preferred), Associate, or Full professor position in the Robotics Program.
 Applicants must hold a doctorate in a relevant field.
-The successful candidate is expected to initiate new funded research as well as expand, complement, and collaborate with existing research programs in the School and the College of Engineering and beyond.
-The successful candidate will have office and laboratory space physically located with the existing Robotics group, and will have an administrative home most appropriate to their area of expertise within the College of Engineering (MIME or EECS).
+The successful candidate is expected to initiate new funded research as well as expand, complement, and collaborate with existing research programs in the School, the Collaborative Robotics and Intelligent Systems (CoRIS) Institute, the College of Engineering and beyond.

 The School of Mechanical, Industrial and Manufacturing Engineering at Oregon State is driven by two overarching and interconnected goals that, taken together, constitute our mission: 1) to educate our students as entrepreneurial, team-oriented, and profession-ready graduates in their chosen disciplines, and 2) to engage in collaborative, cutting-edge research that furthers Oregon’s prosperity, helps build a sustainable future, and enhances the lives of all members of the global community.